-Everything you read below is intended to be made public.
-We email or text multiple times to be sure that no one can be identified and endangered.
+Note to Readers: My “Abandoned in Afghanistan” series is a way to hear directly from the people the U.S. left behind when we evacuated on Aug.
+30. Everything you read is intended to be made public.
+We email or text multiple times to be sure that these stories don’t put them in more danger.
 I edit for length and clarity.
-The bold is mine.

 Dear Ms. Emily,